AudioBible/KJV/README.md

 You think I'm crazy?!
 Go pray for me!
 I will be praying for you too!
 I pray God doesn't slap you even harder with the Truth you refuse to seek!
 I'm not the crazy one!
 If you have a degree, then you've been successfully conditioned by Satan's system!

+Why the need for Government?
+Because God is the only one who is omnipotent!
+Satan can be only at one place at any time!
+Therefore Satan uses the Government, technology and by other means to be in multiple places at one time!

 **Note**: Some images are links to a youtube video, obviously the blue text is a link to a video or playlist or a page on the site.

 [![JUST KEEP WATCHING FLAT EARTH VIDEOS AND ANTI NEW WORLD ORDER VIDEOS](images/12790840_469275703272169_3170264075263137737_n.jpg)](https://www.youtube.com/results?search_query=flat+earth+live)